Chettinad Chicken Curry/ Chicken Chettinad

-Do try these variety dishes of India like Kashmiri Mutton Curry, Punjabi Chicken Curry, Goan Fish Caldine, Andhra Spicy Prawns Masala, Thalassery Mutton Biriyani, Thalassery Chicken Biriyani, Butter chicken, Paneer dishes from various regions, Pav Bhaji, Aloo Paratha, Chole Bhature, Spicy Alleppey Fish curry, Kottayam fish curry, Tangy fish curry, Kuttanadan Duck Roast, Traditional Butter Murukku, Kadachakka Mappas, Banana fritters etc. Phew!
+Do try these variety dishes of India like Kashmiri Mutton Curry, Punjabi Chicken Curry, Goan Fish Caldine, Andhra Spicy Prawns Masala, Thalassery Mutton Biriyani, Thalassery Chicken Biriyani, Chicken Liver curry, Butter chicken, Paneer dishes from various regions, Pav Bhaji, Aloo Paratha, Chole Bhature, Spicy Alleppey Fish curry, Kottayam fish curry, Tangy fish curry, Kuttanadan Duck Roast, Traditional Butter Murukku, Kadachakka Mappas, Banana fritters etc. Phew!
 I can go on and on about the tasty dishes, you will never get tired of the rich, delicious flavors.

 |Chicken||: 1 kg|

 |Turmeric Powder||: 1 tsp ( ½ + ½ )|

 |Curd||: ½ cup (or juice of one lime)|

 |Onions||: 2 (big)|

 Ingredients for Chettinad Masala Paste: